palichis/edx-documentation/en_us/course_authors/source/creating_content/create_problem.rst

 To create multiple problems in one component, create a new Blank Advanced Problem component, and then add the XML for each problem in the component editor.
 You only need to include the XML for the problem and its answers.
-You don’t have to include the code for other elements, such as the **Check** button.
+You don't have to include the code for other elements, such as the **Check** button.

 Elements such as the **Check**, **Show Answer**, and **Reset** buttons, as well